 Rot & Ruin was also selected as a finalist for the 2010 Cybils.
 AND it is also this year’s winner!
 (Chosen by me and my other lovely panelists!
 I’m so excited I can finally tell you all, dear readers, how much I loved this book!)

-Possible Pairings: Ship Breaker by Paolo Bacigalupi, Zombies Vs. Unicorns by Holly Black and Justine Larbalestier (editors), Unearthly by Cynthia Hand, Guardian of the Dead by Karen Healey, The Demon Trapper’s Daughter by Jana Oliver, Generation Dead by Dan Waters
+Possible Pairings: Ship Breaker by Paolo Bacigalupi, Devils Unto Dust by Emma Berquist, Zombies Vs. Unicorns by Holly Black and Justine Larbalestier (editors), Dearly, Departed by Lia Habel, Unearthly by Cynthia Hand, Guardian of the Dead by Karen Healey, The Demon Trapper’s Daughter by Jana Oliver, This is Not a Test by Courtney Summers, Generation Dead by Dan Waters

 Exclusive Bonus Content: This book also has some really cool endpapers.
 Not to get too far into the plot but trading cards feature strongly in Rot & Ruin.
 Some of the more relevant cards (and a special one for Maberry himself) are featured on the endpapers of the book.
 Rob Sachetto did all of the illustrations (and one of the book’s characters shares his name).
 The cards add to the books quirky charm that tells everyone this book is going to be something special.
 I also like that Maberry named a character for the real artist.

 (Fun Fact: Dan Brown’s Harvard symbologist Robert Langdon was named after the artist who created the font for the ambigram of the title that appeared on the original paperback title page of Angels and Demons.)